Paralegal Studies

 What’s next after I complete this program?

-Earn an AAS Degree in Paralegal Studies
+Earn a Bachelor’s Degree in Paralegal Studies

 Continue Education Toward a Law Degree

 Students wishing to pursue a degree in law will find this program covers many of the substantive law topics covered in a law school curriculum.
+As such, a paralegal degree can help prepare you for success in law school.

 Want more information?